bloominstituteoftechnology/node-db1-project/queries.md

 ## list orders grouped by customer showing the number of orders per customer. _Rattlesnake Canyon Grocery_ should have 7 orders.

-SELECT a.CustomerName, COUNT(OrderDate)
+SELECT a.CustomerName, COUNT(OrderDate) AS Orders
-FROM Customers a, Orders b
+FROM Customers a
-WHERE a.CustomerID = b.CustomerID
+LEFT JOIN Orders b on a.CustomerID = b.CustomerID
 GROUP BY a.CustomerName
+ORDER BY a.CustomerName Asc

 ## list customers names and the number of orders per customer.
 Sort the list by number of orders in descending order. _Ernst Handel_ should be at the top with 10 orders followed by _QUICK-Stop_, _Rattlesnake Canyon Grocery_ and _Wartian Herkku_ with 7 orders each.

-SELECT a.CustomerName, COUNT(OrderDate)
+SELECT a.CustomerName, COUNT(OrderDate) AS Orders
-FROM Customers a, Orders b
+FROM Customers a
-WHERE a.CustomerID = b.CustomerID
+LEFT JOIN Orders b on a.CustomerID = b.CustomerID
 GROUP BY a.CustomerName
-ORDER BY  COUNT(OrderDate) DESC
+ORDER BY Orders DESC

 ## list orders grouped by customer's city showing number of orders per city.
 Returns 58 Records with _Aachen_ showing 2 orders and _Albuquerque_ showing 7 orders.

-SELECT a.City, COUNT(OrderDate)
+SELECT a.City, COUNT(OrderDate) AS Orders
-FROM Customers a, Orders b
+FROM Customers a
-WHERE a.CustomerID = b.CustomerID
+LEFT JOIN Orders b on a.CustomerID = b.CustomerID
 GROUP BY a.CustomerName
 ORDER BY a.City ASC

 ## delete all users that have no orders.
 Should delete 17 records.